atreyasha/dotfiles/docs/develop.md

 1. Bin

+    1.  look into changing cursor colors on upgrade command -\> likely `spacemacs` issue

-    1.  justify all non-trivial scripts
+    2.  justify all non-trivial scripts

         1.  add upstream source with comments so future justifications are easy to find

         2.  look through configurations in both `monix` and `dotfiles`

-    2.  consistency and idiomaticness
+    3.  consistency and idiomaticness

         1.  update `refresh-i3blocks-\*` scripts